fpdevil/rise_of_machines/ErrorAnalysis.md

 ## Bias versus Variance

-The errors in the prediction can be decomposed into two main sub-components:
+Errors in model prediction can be decomposed into the following two main sub-components:

 - Error due to __Bias__
 - Error due to __Variance__

-Bias and Variance are two statistical concepts which are important for almost all types of machine learning algorithms
+Bias and Variance are two statistical concepts which are important for almost all types of machine learning algorithms.
+Here is how each of them can be described:

 - Bias: